moocfi/moocfi.github.io/courses/general/programming/how-to-get-started.md

+---
+title: How to get started
+layout: course
+main-class: has-aside
+sidenav: general/programming
+---
+# Registration
+Create yourself an account to the Test My Code (TMC) server in address <https://tmc.mooc.fi/mooc/user/new>

+If you already have an account in TMC, you do not need a new one.
+Ensure that you remember your password by logging in to  <https://tmc.mooc.fi/mooc/>.

 # Installation of the programming environment

 In the course we'll be using version 8.0 of the NetBeans Integrated Development Enviroinment and the TMC plugin to download and submit the programming assignments.
 NetBeans requires Java development kit (JDK) to be installed.